Ohio Medical Cannabis program

 When will Ohio patients be able to buy medical cannabis?

-The Ohio medical cannabis program will be fully operational by September 2018.
 The latest program timeline can be found here.

 How will a patient obtain medical cannabis?

 Patients with the following conditions will need a recommendation from a doctor, as well as an ID card from the Ohio Board of Pharmacy allowing them to purchase medical cannabis:

 - Pain that is either chronic and severe or intractable